-A paper on the form of moral principles
+A paper on moral principles

 A paper on epistemic rules

-This paper explores how formal tools can be applied in the context of the debate about the normativity of rationality or, roughly, the quest of explaining what’s wrong with having incoherent combinations of attitudes.
+This one explores how formal tools can be applied in the context of the debate about the normativity of rationality or, roughly, the quest of explaining what’s wrong with having incoherent combinations of attitudes.

 A paper on deliberation in dynamic games, with Eric Pacuit